sap-tutorials/Tutorials/tutorials/hcp-gw3/hcp-gw3.md

     ```

-6. Save your edts, select `index.html` and click the **Run** button to preview the Northwind application with the added labels.
+6. Save your edits, select `index.html` and click the **Run** button to preview the Northwind application with the added labels.
 If you do not see your labels it is probably because the browser has cached the page.
 To fix this, clear the browser cache.